google/WebFundamentals/src/content/en/tools/chrome-devtools/load-performance/get-started.md

 ### Set up {: #setup }

 1. Go to `chrome://version` to check what version of Chrome you're using.
-This tutorial was created with Chrome 68.
-If you're using an earlier or later version, the DevTools UI may look different, or some features may not be available.
-You should still be able to get through most of the tutorial.
-Please [send feedback](#feedback) if you can't and we'll update this tutorial.
+This tutorial was made with Chrome 68.
+If you're using an earlier or later version, some features may look different or not be available.
+   You should be able to complete most of the tutorial.
+Just keep in mind that the UI may look different than what you see in this tutorial's screenshots.
-1. <a class="gc-analytics-event" href="https://before.glitch.me" target="_blank" rel="noopener"
+1. <a class="gc-analytics-event" href="https://glitch.com/edit/#!/tony" target="_blank" rel="noopener"
-   data-category="CTA" data-label="{% dynamic print request.path %}">Open the site</a>.
+   data-category="CTA" data-label="{% dynamic print request.path %}">Open the source code for the site</a>.
+   This tab is called the "editor tab".
 1. Click **tony**.
 A menu appears.
 1. Click **Remix This**.
+The name of the project changes from **tony** to some randomly-generated name.
+You now have your own editable copy of the code.
+1. Click **Show Live**.
+The demo opens in a new tab.
+This tab is called the "demo tab".
 1. Press <kbd>Command</kbd>+<kbd>Option</kbd>+<kbd>J</kbd> (Mac)
-   <kbd>Control</kbd>+<kbd>Shift</kbd>+<kbd>J</kbd> to open Chrome DevTools.
+   <kbd>Control</kbd>+<kbd>Shift</kbd>+<kbd>J</kbd> (Windows, Linux, Chrome OS).
+Chrome DevTools opens up alongside
+   the demo.

 <figure>
   <img src="imgs/devtools.png" alt="DevTools."/>